 The IB French course enables students who already have GCSE French to build on this and to learn to use French in a wide range of situations and contexts.
-It also provides students with the opportunity to explore the culture of French speaking countries whilst developing their linguistic competence and across а broad communicative contexts.
+It also provides students with the opportunity to explore the culture of French speaking countries whilst developing their linguistic competence and broad across fluency а array of communicative contexts.
 Students will be equipped to deal with life in France and the rest of the Francophone world and HL students in particular will have acquired a more than sufficient base from which to pursue their study of French at university or use it in the workplace.
 The course is organised into themes.
 The five themes to be studied are: